David Radler: Mail fraud

-In the fall of 2005, the Board of Trustees of Queen's University, Radler's alma mater, directed that Mr. Radler’s name be immediately removed from the building wing of their business school that had been named after him, and his personal donation was returned.
+In the fall of 2005, the Board of Trustees of Queen's University, Radler's alma mater, directed that Mr. Radler's name be immediately removed from the building wing of their business school that had been named after him, and his personal donation was returned.
 Subsequently, the university discovered that returning charitable gifts is impossible under Canada Revenue Agency regulations, which prevented the return of the donations from the various media companies.
 To make matters more complex, some of the companies themselves were no longer in operation, and others did not wish the gift returned in any case.
-While the board’s ethical decision was rightly lauded, the complexities of the gift, and the uncertainty about the rules at the time, created lingering confusion.
-After careful consideration and in consultation with Osprey Media (which now owned many of the companies that had made the original donations), it was agreed that in spirit Queen’s had returned the gift and Osprey had made an equivalent donation; Osprey is now recognized on the wall of the business school at the level of the donation.
+While the board's ethical decision was rightly lauded, the complexities of the gift, and the uncertainty about the rules at the time, created lingering confusion.
+After careful consideration and in consultation with Osprey Media (which now owned many of the companies that had made the original donations), it was agreed that in spirit Queen's had returned the gift and Osprey had made an equivalent donation; Osprey is now recognised on the wall of the business school at the level of the donation.
 It was widely reported at the time that a Toronto hospital had no intention of returning Conrad Black's financial gift.
 This prompted some to question the wisdom of Queen's returning David Radler's generous donation.
 The business school, for its part, explained that the charge that Mr Radler had pleaded guilty to was "very serious" and not congruent with the values of the school and those it teaches.

 On 18 March 2007, it was reported that Mr. Radler had signed a settlement with the US Securities and Exchange Commission that will see him pay a penalty of almost US$29 million and prevent him from acting as an officer or director of any public company in the United States.
 The next day, it was announced that Mr. Radler has settled with the Sun-Times Media Group, agreeing to pay them $64.1 million.
 The news of the SEC settlement sparked protest from the defence at the Conrad Black trial; the defence claimed that such news would negatively influence the jury.

 Radler started serving his 29-month sentence for fraud on 25 February 2008 by reporting to Moshannon Valley Correctional Center in Pennsylvania.
 He was transferred to FCI Ray Brook in Upstate New York and was turned over to Canadian authorities on 18 September 2008.
 He was paroled from Ferndale Institution in Mission, British Columbia on 15 December 2008.